pupnp/pupnp/README.md

 ## 5. Other projects that are using the SDK

-This is a list of some of the projects and products hat are based on the SDK for UPnP&trade; Devices.&nbsp; Please let us know if you are working on a project and would like to see it listed here!
+This is a list of some of the projects and products that are based on the SDK for UPnP&trade; Devices.&nbsp; Please let us know if you are working on a project and would like to see it listed here!

 - [aMule](http://www.amule.org) has libupnp support to perform port forwarding.
 - [Gerbera](https://gerbera.io) UPnP&trade; media server.